 Awards and Recognition

-In 2015, U.S. News & World Report ranked Seattle Children's Orthopedics program one of the best in the country.
+In 2015, U.S. News & World Report ranked Seattle Children's Orthopedics program No. 1 in the Pacific Northwest, and one of the best in the country.

 About Orthopedics and Sports Medicine at Seattle Children's

 For nearly a century, Seattle Children's has been helping children who have orthopedic conditions - conditions that affect their bones, joints and muscles.

 The history of our Department of Orthopedics and Sports Medicine starts with the founding of the hospital in 1907, when Anna Clise and 23 other Seattle women each contributed $20 to establish the Children's Orthopedic Hospital.

 Their goal was to provide free care for children with orthopedic disabilities, regardless of the child's race, religion or gender or their family's ability to pay.